-The first intermission takes place between the 1st period and 2nd period.
+The first intermission takes place between the first period and second period.

 The second intermission takes place between the second and third period.